-- It may be omitted with WS transport, if rebinding on the same stream connection the session was previously bound to.

-- It is always required with HTTP transport.
+- When omitted with WS transport, the rebind will apply to the last session that was bound to the WS connection.
+In other words, the request can be made to rebind on the same stream connection the session was previously bound to.
+Hence it is required that a preceding session creation or binding request took place. - It is always required with HTTP transport.

-- ♦ LS recovery from
+♦ LS_recovery_from